wavefrontHQ/docs/pages/doc/integrations_aws_metrics.md

     - **Instance and Volume Allow List** fields -- Add instances and volumes to an allow list by specifying [EC2 tags](http://docs.aws.amazon.com/AWSEC2/latest/UserGuide/Using_Tags.html) (as **&lt;key&gt;=&lt;value&gt;** pairs) defined on the instances and volumes.
 For example, **organization=&lt;yourcompany&gt;**.
 When specified as a comma-separated list, the tags are OR'd.
 To use instance and volume allow lists, you must also add an [AWS Metrics+](#aws-metrics-plus-integration) integration because the AWS tags are imported from the EC2 service.
 If you don't specify any tags, Tanzu Observability imports metrics from *all* instances and volumes.
     - **Metric Allow List** field -- Adds metrics to an allow list by specifying a regular expression.
 The regular expression must be a complete match of the entire metric name.
 For example, if you only want CloudWatch data for `elb` and `rds` (which come under `aws.rds`), then use a regular expression such as: `^aws.(elb|rds).*$`.
 If you do not specify a regular expression, _all_ CloudWatch metrics are retrieved.
     - **Point Tag Allow List** -- Adds AWS point tags to an allow list by specifying a regular expression.
 If you do not specify a regular expression, no point tags are added to metrics.
     - **Service Refresh Rate** -- Number of minutes between requesting metrics.
-Default: 5.
+Default is 5 minutes.
     - **Products** -- Allows you to filter the list of AWS products for which you want to collect metrics by using the CloudWatch integration.
 The default is **All**.
 Click **Custom** to see the list of AWS products and to filter them according to your needs.
 1. Click **Save**.